openkim-hackathons/FreeEnergies__TD_000000000000_000/README.md

 ```

 ## Caution
--  fix ti/spring is part of the EXTRA-FIX package, which isn't enabled in the lammps build that the test driver is using.
+- "fix ti/spring" is part of the EXTRA-FIX package, which isn't enabled in the lammps build that the test driver is using.
-- preFL compute equilibrium lattice parameters, yet right now it would only work for cubic systems.
+- preFL computes equilibrium lattice parameters, yet right now it would only work for cubic systems.
 Do we have a test driver specifically for this, that works for arbitrary crystal structures?
-- Need to fix the issue with spring cte.